 Doing this makes her feel “better” about her own existence and self-worth.

-Goblin Slayer is another anime that triggered feminists, SJW’S and snowflakes of all shapes and colors.
+Goblin Slayer is another anime that triggered feminists, SJW’S and snowflakes of all shapes and sizes.

 Back in fall 2018 this anime caused backlash because of the 1st episode.
 Where Goblins “violate” women they’ve kidnapped and enslaved in their hideout.

 It’s not a cosy series in the slightest, and that’s clear from the beginning.

 Especially when you consider how most OPINIONS came from people who haven’t watched Goblin Slayer or don’t like anime at all.